Ensures human research is conducted ethically and responsibly.

 4.4.
 For amendments to projects approved by an RMIT ethics review body:

-a) The Chief Investigator will submit a Request for Amendment electronically, in line with the forms and any applicable instructions and/or schedule of dates provided on the HREC or relevant CHEAN website.
-The Request for Amendment will be accompanied by all relevant supporting documentation (i.e. any revised application form and revised or new PICF, recruitment or research instruments).
-Requests for amendment which fail to meet any applicable submission dates will be held over to a future meeting.
+a) The Principal Investigator will submit an application for an amendment via REP, in line with the instructions, guidance and/or schedule of dates provided on the Researcher Portal.
+Applications which fail to meet applicable submission dates will be held over to a future meeting.

-b) Requested amendments to an approved project will not be implemented by the Chief Investigator until the request is approved by the relevant CHEAN or HREC.
+b) Requested amendments to an approved project will not be implemented by the Principal Investigator until the request is approved by the relevant CHEAN or HREC.

 4.5.
 For amendments to projects approved externally:

-a) The Chief Investigator will submit an application for an amendment electronically, in line with the requirements of the external ethics committee that approved the project.
+a) The Principal Investigator will submit an application for an amendment electronically, in line with the requirements of the external ethics committee that approved the project.

-b) Requested amendments to an approved project will not be implemented by the Chief Investigator until the request is approved by the relevant external ethics committee.
+b) Requested amendments to an approved project will not be implemented by the Principal Investigator until the request is approved by the relevant external ethics committee.

-c) Once approved the Chief Investigator will forward a copy of the amendment and the approval to the relevant RMIT CHEAN or HREC for noting.
+c) Once approved the Principal Investigator will forward a copy of the amendment and the approval to the relevant RMIT CHEAN or HREC for noting.

 5.2.
 The annual reports will detail the project progress over the past 12 months including any progress made towards the objectives of the study and any adverse events or incidents over the reporting period.